Marion34-dev/Rock-Paper-Scissors/README.md

 * Feel free to use google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or trainee, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 9:30am Monday morning
+* You must submit a pull request to this repo with your code by the deadline specified in Noodle

 Task
 ----